foxtartaglia/foxtartaglia/README.md

 ### ╭【   ♡・ Basic info 】  ・・

 You can call me Ajax or Reno, or any cos I have on.
 C+H encouraged and w2i!!
 Usually offtab or making ponies and listening to music!!
 If you sit w/ me Ill prob friend you as a way to keep track on who is fine with me sitting with them!!
 I like typology alot alot I am enfj 2w3...
+Also you'll prob see me as my Childe pony 24/7 so ya

 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯